• Skip to primary navigation

 • You can use a store-bought flakey crust if you don't want to make one by hand.

-• It's the perfect pecan pie for Thanksgiving, the holiday season, or other special occasions.
+• It's the perfect pecan pie for your Thanksgiving recipes, the holiday season, or other special occasions.

 • If all that wasn’t enough, this recipe is also ridiculously easy to make. 😏